Tom Cruise's 'Jack Reacher' expected to dominate U.S. box office

-LOS ANGELES, Oct 20 (Reuters) - Tom Cruise's action-packed thriller "Jack Reacher: Never Go Back" is expected to top the North American box office on Sunday, edging out new Halloween-themed films.
+LOS ANGELES (Reuters) - Tom Cruise's action-packed thriller "Jack Reacher: Never Go Back" is expected to top the North American box office on Sunday, edging out new Halloween-themed films.

 Paramount Pictures' "Jack Reacher" is expected to open with $19 million, according to film tracker BoxOfficeMojo.com, while Lionsgate's Tyler Perry Halloween spoof "Boo!
 A Madea Halloween" is expected to scare up $17.3 million.